eradiate/eradiate/docs/rst/user_guide/data/intro.rst

 Working with angular data
 -------------------------

-Eradiate notably manipulates and produces what we refer to as *angular data sets*, which represent variables dependent on one or more directional parameters.
+Eradiate notably manipulates and produces what we refer to as *angular data*, which represent variables dependent on one or more directional parameters.
 Typical examples are BRDFs
 (:math:`f_\mathrm{r} (\theta_\mathrm{i}, \varphi_\mathrm{i}, \theta_\mathrm{o}, \varphi_\mathrm{o})`)
 or top-of-atmosphere BRFs
 (:math:`\mathit{BRF}_\mathrm{TOA} (\theta_\mathrm{sun}, \varphi_\mathrm{sun}, \theta_\mathrm{view}, \varphi_\mathrm{view})`):
-a xarray data set representing them has at least one angular dimension (and corresponding coordinates).
+a xarray data array representing them has at least one angular dimension (and corresponding coordinates).
 Eradiate has specific functionality to deal more easily with this sort of data.